corybuecker/ruby-native-statistics/README.md

 * [Sample Variance](https://en.wikipedia.org/wiki/Variance#Population_variance_and_sample_variance) (var)
 * [Population Variance](https://en.wikipedia.org/wiki/Variance#Population_variance_and_sample_variance) (varp)

 Check the TravisCI build to see the currently supported versions of Ruby.
-This list will match whatever versions are specified at https://www.ruby-lang.org/en/downloads/.
+This list will match whatever stable versions are specified at https://www.ruby-lang.org/en/downloads/.

 It is much more performant than calculating the standard deviation with pure Ruby.
 For a comparison, run the benchmarks with rake.